Omega207/Omega207/README.md

-# 👋 Hey there, I’m @Omega207; also known as ΩΛΛΞGΔ!
+# 👋 Hey!
+I’m @Omega207; also known as ΩΛΛΞGΔ!
-### ‼ NOTE: I do **not** currently own any social media accounts, like Discord.
-Do not directly ask me to join because I cannot.

 <br />I'm a to-be developer learning 3D modeling for my projects.
-I like Sonic the Hedgehog and his franchise, and as a result, I enjoy the communties who love Sonic as well. <br />I also love open source things, so I like Linux as well (despite it not being my main OS: I use Windows instead). <br />I'm also looking to learn digital music creation and remixing.
+I like Sonic the Hedgehog and his franchise, and as a result, I enjoy the communties who love Sonic as well. <br />I also love open source things, so I use Linux as well (despite it not being my main OS: I use Windows instead).

+I wish to develop my first ever big project, a Sonic Riders fangame, sometime soon.
+That is my main reason behind learning Blender.

 ## Projects:
+* Mario Multiverse - Minor spriting
-* N/A (Link)
+* Coming soon...

-## Links:
+## Learning:
-<br />Name(link)
+3D Modeling (with Blender)
+<br /> Game Development (with Godot, occasionally)
+<br /> Coding (soon enough, anyways)
-<br />Name(link)
+<br /> Digital Music(?)

-Thanks and enjoy!

 --

+Thanks for reading!

 <!---
 Omega207/Omega207 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.